Harry McKirdy

 McKirdy is a product of the Aston Villa and Stoke City academies.
-While in Aston Villa's academy he played on loan at English Football League sides Stevenage, Crewe Alexandra and Newport County.
-He played for Carlisle United on a permanent basis during the 2019–20 season and then signed with Port Vale in September 2020, though he would only stay there for one season.
-He joined Swindon Town in August 2021 on a one year contract.
-He was named in the EFL League Two Team of the Season and as Swindon Town's Player of the Season for the 2021–22 campaign.
-He signed with Scottish Premiership club Hibernian in September 2022.
+While in Aston Villa's academy, he played on loan at English Football League sides Stevenage, Crewe Alexandra and Newport County.
+He played for Carlisle United permanently during the 2019–20 season and then signed with Port Vale in September 2020, though he would only stay there for one season.
+He joined Swindon Town in August 2021 on a one-year contract.
+He was named in the EFL League Two Team of the Season and Swindon Town's Player of the Season for the 2021–22 campaign.
+He signed with Scottish Premiership club Hibernian in September 2022 and returned to Swindon Town on loan in February 2024 after recovering from a health scare.
+He signed with Bromley for a short stay in February 2025 and moved on to Crawley Town three months later.

 Career

 Aston Villa

 McKirdy was born in London and brought up in the Stoke-on-Trent area, where he attended St Joseph's College.
-He was on the books of Stoke City from the age of seven to fourteen, and then joined Aston Villa's academy.
+He was on the books of Stoke City from the age of seven to 14, and then joined Aston Villa's academy.
 He signed a scholarship in 2013, and went on to sign a two-year professional contract with the "Villans" in 2016.
 He scored six goals in the 2016 HKFC Soccer Sevens tournament to win the golden boot, with one of his goals coming in the final as Villa beat West Ham United 2–0 to claim their sixth tournament title.
 He achieved this despite having only recently returned to fitness following a five-month lay-off with injury.

 McKirdy trained with the first-team in 2016–17 pre-season, and joined League Two club Stevenage on 31 August 2016, on loan until January 2017.
 He made his senior debut for "Boro" on 24 September, coming on as a substitute in a 2–0 defeat to Exeter City at Broadhall Way.
 He scored his first career goal in an EFL Trophy tie against Brighton & Hove Albion Under-23s on 4 October.
 He marked his first league start with the winning goal in a 2–1 victory at Mansfield Town on 29 October.
 Head coach Darren Sarll said that "it was a terrific finish, the temperament of the lad to go through on his debut and finish like that, top drawer, the lad's going to be a good player".